jnozzi/cocoadev.com/markdown/ApplicationEnhancer.md

 In any case, do what you wish.
 If you believe that a rare problem is enough justification do block APE from loading into your app, go for it.
 However, I'd suggest that posting here is not the right way to find out how to do it.
 Instead, read through the APE SDK if you haven't already, and if that doesn't turn up anything, e-mail Unsanity.

 Also please note that I'm trying my utmost to be helpful here.
 I realize that I'm not rolling over and answering your question, but neither am I trying to criticize, but rather offer helpful alternatives.
-If you don't like that, fine, but please realize that I'm not trying to flame. -- General/PrimeOperator
+If you don't like that, fine, but please realize that I'm not trying to flame. -- PrimeOperator